GUIDELINES FOR SERVING DOCUMENTS AT THE SALT LAKE CITY RECORDERS OFFICE

 Certain claims are not subject to the requirements of the Governmental Immunity Act of Utah and may be subject to other laws or procedures.
 You are urged to obtain competent legal advice if you have any questions.

 The provision of this information is not to be construed as a waiver of any provision of the Governmental Immunity Act of Utah.

 Making a claim against the City for personal injury or property damage

 In general, to make a claim against Salt Lake City for personal injury or property damage, you are required to comply with the provisions of the Governmental Immunity Act of Utah, Utah Code Ann. (§ 63G-7 et seq.).
 The Utah Code can be accessed on the Utah State Government web site and may also be found at your local library.

 Steps involved in filing a notice of claim

 Complete a notice of claim form

 Click here to obtain a notice of claim form or call (801) 535-7788 to request a claim form to be mailed or emailed to you.
 Click here for notice of claim requirements and other important information (§ 63G-7-401).
-An original signature is required, so please do not email or fax your claim, as it will not be accepted.
+An original signature is required.
+Emailed or faxed claims will not be accepted.